Can I build an extension to my house without having to seek planning permission?

 Does an attic conversion require planning permission?

-Normally, no. However, if work involves dormer windows, permission is required.
+Normally, no. However, if work involves dormer windows, planning permission is required.
 If Velux windows are proposed to the rear, they are exempt.
 If Velux windows are proposed to the side/front elevation then planning permission is required.

 Yes, subject to the provisions of Part 1 of the 2nd Schedule to the Planning & Development Regulations 2001 (i.e. the garage must be attached to the dwelling).